Disappearance of Alissa Turney: Television

 Alissa's case was featured in two episodes of 20/20.
 In October 2014, it was the subject of "What Happened to Alissa?"
 (Season 3, Episode 57).
 In September 2023, it was the subject of "Since You've Been Gone" (Season 45, Episode 37).
 In both episodes, Michael Turney repeatedly asserted his innocence.

 Dateline NBC showcased the recent developments in Alissa's case in December 2023 with an episode entitled, "The Day Alissa Disappeared."
 Michael Turney was interviewed as part of the episode and again declared he had nothing to do with Alissa's disappearance.

 Podcasts

 Missing Alissa

 From July 2017 to January 2019, Phoenix resident and freelance journalist Ottavia Zappala released a podcast called Missing Alissa that explored the case, and interviewed some of Alissa's friends and family.

 Voices for Justice

 In June 2019, Alissa's half-sister Sarah Turney, who was 12 in 2001, began a podcast called Voices for Justice that explored Alissa's disappearance and the subsequent police investigation.
 She drew upon over 3,000 pages of publicly released notes and case documents from the Phoenix Police Department.
 In April 2020, Sarah began posting about the case on TikTok, garnering millions of views.

-After over 30 episodes about Alissa's case, in January 2021 the podcast transitioned covering other murders and missing persons cases in order not to jeopardize the ongoing investigation into Alissa's case.
+After over 30 episodes about Alissa's case, in January 2021 the podcast instead began covering other murders and missing persons cases in order not to jeopardize the ongoing investigation into Alissa's case.